 - Not compatible with electronic boards

-This backboard isn’t just sturdy, but it’s also easy to assemble and provides better than average wall protection, covering 8.2 feet of wall space.
-This model’s clean looking design will also complement your existing setup, while offering the type of coverage you need to protect both your walls and your darts.
+The Viper Defender III Surround wall protector isn’t just sturdy, but it’s also easy to assemble and provides better than average wall protection, covering 8.2 feet of wall space.
+This model’s clean-looking design will also complement your existing setup while offering the type of coverage you need to protect both your walls and your darts.
+If you’re looking for something that checks all the boxes and doesn’t cost an arm and a leg, this is it!

 Viper Wood Framed Dartboard Backboard